Armenia and Azerbaijan accuse each other of violating Nagorno-Karabakh ceasefire | Law-Order

 The International Committee of the Red Cross said it stood ready to facilitate the handover of bodies of those killed in action and the simultaneous release of detainees.
 Lavrov said Armenia and Azerbaijan had also agreed to enter into what he called substantive peace talks.

 Those talks would be held under the auspices of the Organization for Security and Co-operation in Europe's (OSCE) Minsk Group, he said.
+The group is co-chaired by France, Russia and the United States.
 Azerbaijan has said it wants a change in the talks' format, has spoken of wanting to get Turkey involved too, and on Saturday accused France of not being a neutral mediator.

+Lavrov spoke to the Armenian and Azeri foreign ministers by phone on Saturday, the Russian foreign ministry said.
+Moscow said both sides have reaffirmed their commitment to the ceasefire agreement and the necessity of strictly enforcing it on the ground.
+Putin spoke to Iranian President Hassan Rouhani by phone on Saturday about the deal, the Kremlin said.
+Iranian Foreign Minister Mohammad Javad Zarif said on Twitter the deal was a step towards peace.

 ALSO READ